WoolTAG provides young shearers, woolhandlers with future opportunities

 Tom completed his tafeSA Certificate II in shearing in 2014 – receiving $500 of shearing equipment to help him enter the workforce, thanks to the WoolTAG initiative.
 He completed his Certificate III in shearing in 2015.

 Other recent WoolTAG recipients include shearers Brandon Waters, Warramboo, and Dane Frederickson, Tumby Bay, and woolhandler Laura Erickson, via Tailem Bend.
-They also flew to NZ in February as part of a sponsorship through Australian Wool Innovation, Heiniger, and Prime Super for them to compete in The Golden Shears at Masterton, and train alongside NZ shearers and woolhandlers.
+They also flew to NZ on the weekend, as part of a sponsorship through Australian Wool Innovation, Heiniger, and Prime Super for them to compete in The Golden Shears at Masterton, and train alongside NZ shearers and woolhandlers.

-The group believes it is important to encourage new entrants into what is a rewarding career path.
-It provides assistance to graduated shearers and woolhandlers to buy tools that will help them to start their career and remain in the industry.
-At the 2016 Royal Adelaide Show, 20 young shearers and 20 wool handlers who had recently received their Certificate II at TafeSA were gifted a $500 toolbox voucher for shearers and $200 for wool handlers.
+At the last Royal Adelaide Show in September, 2016, 20 young shearers and 20 wool handlers who had recently received their Certificate II at tafeSA were gifted a $500 toolbox voucher for shearers and $200 for wool handlers.

 Shearing equipment and training can cost several thousands of dollars upfront, and for those who are new to the industry, many combs and cutters can be broken.
 At $40 for a comb, this can add up quickly, but with the toolbox trainees have tools to use as they build their speed and earning potential.

 The toolbox would not be possible without the generous financial contributions from sponsors AJ&PA McBride Pty Ltd; Michell Wool Pty Ltd; Pandurra Pastoral; the SA Sheep Industry Fund; Y-Not Shearing Contractors and Stockowners Shearing.